The Anatomy of Learning: Sending Cues of Trust & Belonging from the First Click*

 - When I enter a conversation about racial equity, I feel _____________.

-- To support the needs of my vulnerable students online, it is important for me to ensure they feel _________.
+- It is important for me to ensure my students feel _________ in my online course.
 One way I do this in my face-to-face classes is ________.
 One way I could do this in my online classes is to _____________.